blabla1337/skf-flask/skf/markdown/knowledge_base/35-knowledge_base--Dynamic_scripting_injection--.md

 **Solution:**

 Do not use direct user-input in the dynamic scripting function.
+You should first use an input validation or encoding function on the user submitted data to clean and sanitise the input against malicious intent.